NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.1.md

 image: .attachments/nh31-hero.webp
 ---

+This is first significant release after major overhaul of NotesHub 3.0.
+It comes with set of good features and improvements in response to customers feedbacks.

 ## Auto-generated table of contents (TOC)
 Navigation in large notes can be difficult.
 Luckily now you have the right tool to make it easier.
 It's always accessible (when you have more than one heading in your note) in preview mode under _Table of Contents_ menu item.